 The Best Room in the Schloss Nymphenburg?
 King Ludwig I’s Gallery of Beauties

+Schloss Nymphenburg is one of the top things to see — maybe even the top — when you travel to Munich.
 Schloss Nymphenburg is the old summer residence of Bavarian Royalty, built so they could get away to the country.
 Considering it was only located 4.5 miles from what was their main home, the Munich Residenz, it’s a pretty elaborate getaway just to get out of the city.
 And as you’ll soon find out, they filled the country palace with some of their favorite things…and people.

 The Nyphenburg palace wasn’t always so grand.
 It started out as a small cottage that belonged to the mother of Duke Maximillian II Emanuel.
 In 1663 Emanuel (as he went by) started construction on the cottage to turn it into the palatial residence it is today, which was enjoyed for many generations of Bavarian royalty.
 Schloss Nymphenburg has dozens of rooms, but there was one that stood out among the others…